ArnoldoSQ/smart-coding-mcp/README.md

 ## Configuration

 The server works out of the box with sensible defaults.
-Create a `config.json` file to customize:
+Create a `config.json` file in your workspace to customize:

 ```json
 {